techidaily/site-unlock-android/source/_posts/pattern-locks-are-unsafe-secure-your-honor-play-8t-phone-now-with-these-tips-by-drfone-android.md

      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-capture.techidaily.com/new-step-by-step-reversing-video-order-on-vlc-platform/"><u>[New] Step-by-Step Reversing Video Order on VLC Platform</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/5-solutions-for-xiaomi-redmi-a2-unlock-without-password-by-drfone-android/"><u>5 Solutions For Xiaomi Redmi A2 Unlock Without Password</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/best-ways-on-how-to-unlockbypassswiperemove-infinix-hot-40-pro-fingerprint-lock-by-drfone-android/"><u>Best Ways on How to Unlock/Bypass/Swipe/Remove Infinix Hot 40 Pro Fingerprint Lock</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/downloading-samfw-frp-tool-30-for-itel-by-drfone-android/"><u>Downloading SamFw FRP Tool 3.0 for Itel</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/effective-strategies-preventing-ai-web-scrapers-like-openai-from-accessing-your-site/"><u>Effective Strategies: Preventing AI Web Scrapers Like OpenAI From Accessing Your Site</u></a></li>
-<li><a href="https://win-amazing.techidaily.com/fast-track-access-your-guide-to-downloading-hp-stream-driver-software/"><u>Fast Track Access: Your Guide to Downloading HP Stream Driver Software</u></a></li>
+<li><a href="https://twitter-videos.techidaily.com/updated-step-by-step-guide-to-compliant-twitter-media-posts-for-2024/"><u>[Updated] Step-by-Step Guide to Compliant Twitter Media Posts for 2024</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/2024-approved-thank-you-in-motion-templates-for-every-budget-level/"><u>2024 Approved Thank You in Motion Templates for Every Budget Level</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/expert-advice-for-overcoming-a-halted-vpn-hamachi-service-error/"><u>Expert Advice for Overcoming a Halted VPN Hamachi Service Error</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-change-lock-screen-wallpaper-on-xiaomi-redmi-a2-by-drfone-android/"><u>How to Change Lock Screen Wallpaper on Xiaomi Redmi A2</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-cant-take-screenshot-due-to-security-policy-on-xiaomi-redmi-a2plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Cant Take Screenshot Due to Security Policy on Xiaomi Redmi A2+ | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-remove-a-previously-synced-google-account-from-your-vivo-v29-by-drfone-android/"><u>How to Remove a Previously Synced Google Account from Your Vivo V29</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-remove-or-bypass-knox-enrollment-service-on-tecno-spark-20c-by-drfone-android/"><u>How To Remove or Bypass Knox Enrollment Service On Tecno Spark 20C</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-reset-your-vivo-y100t-lock-screen-password-by-drfone-android/"><u>How to Reset your Vivo Y100t Lock Screen Password</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-show-wi-fi-password-on-infinix-smart-8-plus-by-drfone-android/"><u>How to Show Wi-Fi Password on Infinix Smart 8 Plus</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-track-imei-number-of-itel-p40plus-through-google-earth-by-drfone-android/"><u>How To Track IMEI Number Of Itel P40+ Through Google Earth?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-unlock-itel-a70-phone-without-any-data-loss-by-drfone-android/"><u>How to Unlock Itel A70 Phone without Any Data Loss</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-unlock-itel-s23-phone-password-without-factory-reset-by-drfone-android/"><u>How to Unlock Itel S23 Phone Password Without Factory Reset?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-unlock-xiaomi-redmi-note-12-proplus-5g-pattern-lock-if-forgotten-6-ways-by-drfone-android/"><u>How to Unlock Xiaomi Redmi Note 12 Pro+ 5G Pattern Lock if Forgotten?
-6 Ways</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-unlock-tecno-pop-8-pin-codepattern-lockpassword-by-drfone-android/"><u>How to Unlock Tecno Pop 8 PIN Code/Pattern Lock/Password</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/how-to-use-allshare-cast-to-turn-on-screen-mirroring-on-poco-m6-pro-4g-drfone-by-drfone-android/"><u>How To Use Allshare Cast To Turn On Screen Mirroring On Poco M6 Pro 4G | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-use-allshare-cast-to-turn-on-screen-mirroring-on-poco-m6-pro-5g-drfone-by-drfone-android/"><u>How To Use Allshare Cast To Turn On Screen Mirroring On Poco M6 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-use-google-assistant-on-your-lock-screen-of-itel-p55t-phone-by-drfone-android/"><u>How to Use Google Assistant on Your Lock Screen Of Itel P55T Phone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-fix-oem-unlock-missing-on-xiaomi-by-drfone-android/"><u>In 2024, How To Fix OEM Unlock Missing on Xiaomi?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-remove-a-previously-synced-google-account-from-your-itel-s23-by-drfone-android/"><u>In 2024, How to Remove a Previously Synced Google Account from Your Itel S23</u></a></li>
+<li><a href="https://android-location.techidaily.com/in-2024-how-to-fake-gps-on-android-without-mock-location-for-your-samsung-galaxy-m14-4g-drfone-by-drfone-virtual/"><u>In 2024, How to Fake GPS on Android without Mock Location For your Samsung Galaxy M14 4G | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-remove-screen-lock-pin-on-xiaomi-13t-pro-like-a-pro-5-easy-ways-by-drfone-android/"><u>In 2024, How To Remove Screen Lock PIN On Xiaomi 13T Pro Like A Pro 5 Easy Ways</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-remove-screen-lock-pin-on-honor-90-gt-like-a-pro-5-easy-ways-by-drfone-android/"><u>In 2024, How To Remove Screen Lock PIN On Honor 90 GT Like A Pro 5 Easy Ways</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-a-xiaomi-redmi-note-13-pro-5g-easily-by-drfone-android/"><u>In 2024, How To Unlock a Xiaomi Redmi Note 13 Pro 5G Easily?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-xiaomi-redmi-13c-phone-without-pin-by-drfone-android/"><u>In 2024, How to Unlock Xiaomi Redmi 13C Phone without PIN</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-xiaomi-redmi-a2plus-phone-without-password-by-drfone-android/"><u>In 2024, How To Unlock Xiaomi Redmi A2+ Phone Without Password?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-xiaomi-redmi-note-12-pro-5g-pattern-lock-if-forgotten-6-ways-by-drfone-android/"><u>In 2024, How to Unlock Xiaomi Redmi Note 12 Pro 5G Pattern Lock if Forgotten?
-6 Ways</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-how-to-unlock-iphone-se-2022-withwithout-sim-card-by-drfone-ios/"><u>In 2024, How to Unlock iPhone SE (2022) with/without SIM Card</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-use-google-assistant-on-your-lock-screen-of-xiaomi-13t-pro-phone-by-drfone-android/"><u>In 2024, How to Use Google Assistant on Your Lock Screen Of Xiaomi 13T Pro Phone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-remove-the-lock-screen-fingerprint-of-your-honor-80-pro-straight-screen-edition-by-drfone-android/"><u>In 2024, Remove the Lock Screen Fingerprint Of Your Honor 80 Pro Straight Screen Edition</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-realme-c53-device-by-drfone-android/"><u>In 2024, Mastering Android Device Manager The Ultimate Guide to Unlocking Your Realme C53 Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-xiaomi-13t-pro-device-by-drfone-android/"><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Xiaomi 13T Pro Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-top-10-fingerprint-lock-apps-to-lock-your-xiaomi-redmi-note-12-proplus-5g-phone-by-drfone-android/"><u>In 2024, Top 10 Fingerprint Lock Apps to Lock Your Xiaomi Redmi Note 12 Pro+ 5G Phone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-xiaomi-redmi-k70e-phone-password-without-factory-reset-full-guide-here-by-drfone-android/"><u>In 2024, Unlock Xiaomi Redmi K70E Phone Password Without Factory Reset Full Guide Here</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-your-itel-a05s-phone-with-ease-the-3-best-lock-screen-removal-tools-by-drfone-android/"><u>In 2024, Unlock Your Itel A05s Phone with Ease The 3 Best Lock Screen Removal Tools</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-your-honor-magic-vs-2-phone-with-ease-the-3-best-lock-screen-removal-tools-by-drfone-android/"><u>In 2024, Unlock Your Honor Magic Vs 2 Phone with Ease The 3 Best Lock Screen Removal Tools</u></a></li>
-<li><a href="https://win-blog.techidaily.com/master-the-art-of-stability-7-crucial-tips-to-prevent-diablo-iv-crashes-across-consoles-and-pc/"><u>Master the Art of Stability: 7 Crucial Tips to Prevent Diablo IV Crashes Across Consoles and PC</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-itel-p55plus-device-by-drfone-android/"><u>Mastering Android Device Manager The Ultimate Guide to Unlocking Your Itel P55+ Device</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-honor-v-purse-device-by-drfone-android/"><u>Mastering Android Device Manager The Ultimate Guide to Unlocking Your Honor V Purse Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/mastering-lock-screen-settings-how-to-enable-and-disable-on-itel-p55t-by-drfone-android/"><u>Mastering Lock Screen Settings How to Enable and Disable on Itel P55T</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/mastering-lock-screen-settings-how-to-enable-and-disable-on-tecno-spark-20c-by-drfone-android/"><u>Mastering Lock Screen Settings How to Enable and Disable on Tecno Spark 20C</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/resolving-the-ocidll-file-couldnt-be-loaded-a-comprehensive-guide/"><u>Resolving the 'Oci.dll File Couldn't Be Loaded': A Comprehensive Guide</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/still-using-pattern-locks-with-xiaomi-13t-tips-tricks-and-helpful-advice-by-drfone-android/"><u>Still Using Pattern Locks with Xiaomi 13T?
-Tips, Tricks and Helpful Advice</u></a></li>
-<li><a href="https://discover-best.techidaily.com/streamline-media-playback-with-macx-converter-transform-dvd-content-into-apple-tv-compatible-videos-for-mac-users/"><u>Streamline Media Playback with MacX Converter: Transform DVD Content Into Apple TV Compatible Videos for Mac Users</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/top-10-password-cracking-tools-for-xiaomi-redmi-13c-5g-by-drfone-android/"><u>Top 10 Password Cracking Tools For Xiaomi Redmi 13C 5G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/top-12-prominent-itel-s23plus-fingerprint-not-working-solutions-by-drfone-android/"><u>Top 12 Prominent Itel S23+ Fingerprint Not Working Solutions</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/top-15-apps-to-hack-wifi-password-on-infinix-note-30-vip-by-drfone-android/"><u>Top 15 Apps To Hack WiFi Password On Infinix Note 30 VIP</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/ways-to-find-unlocking-codes-for-asus-rog-phone-8-pro-phones-by-drfone-android/"><u>Ways To Find Unlocking Codes For Asus ROG Phone 8 Pro Phones</u></a></li>
 </ul></div>